Our Plan to Right the Future

 York University has long been recognized as an international leader in sustainability-relevant research, teaching, partnerships, and campus practices.
 By challenging ourselves to deepen this work, and to track and report on our contributions, we reaffirm our longstanding York values of social justice, equity, sustainability, and excellence in all that we do.

 York has embedded sustainable principles in every aspect of university life.
-We plan to right the future with our whole-institution approach to sustainability.
+We plan to right the future and create positive change with our whole-institution approach to sustainability.

 Find your way around our sustainable campuses!

 The Glendon and Keele campuses at York University feature a wide array of sustainability features.

 Check out the interactive map for more information.

 There is no more pressing global priority than the need to embrace a more sustainable way of living.
 Through our teaching, our research and our own practices, York University has contributed substantially to our understanding of sustainability best practices which are as much about what we do as what we are purposely choosing not to do.

 Our University Academic Plan 2020-2025 (UAP), included a university-wide challenge to elevate York’s contributions to the United Nation’s 17 Sustainable Development Goals (SDGs).